-BA125 Organizational Behavior - 4.5 Credit Hours
+BA125 Organizational Behavior - 4.5 Credit Hours (55 contact hours)

 This course presents a broad overview of the principles and fundamental aspects of Organizational Behavior.
 The course emphasizes the topics of basic human processes, individual behavior in the organization, group and team dynamics, and organizational culture.